rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

      92:  ['marb', 'saar', 'tri'] , credibility : 0.067
      93:  ['mnh', 'mu', 'stu'] , credibility : 0.133

 Here we observe indeed 93 such outranking circuits, like: *Berlin Humboldt* > *Konstanz* > *München* > *Berlin Humboldt* supported by a (0.133 + 1.0)/2 = 56.7% majority of subjects [31]_ (see :numref:`chordlessCircuits` circuit 29 above).
 In the *Copeland* ranking result shown in :numref:`ninetiledHeatmap`, these Universities appear positioned respectively at ranks 10, 4 and 6.
-In the *NetFlows* ranking result they would appear respectively at ranks 10, 6 and 5, thus inverting the poritions of *Konstanz* and *München*.
-The occurrence in digraph *dg* of so many outranking circuits makes indeed any *forced* linear ranking *doubtful*; independently of the specific ranking rule we might have applied.
+In the *NetFlows* ranking result they would appear respectively at ranks 10, 6 and 5, thus inverting the positions of *Konstanz* and *München*.
+The occurrence in digraph *dg* of so many outranking circuits makes thus *doubtful* any *forced* linear ranking, independently of the specific ranking rule we might have applied.

 To effectively check the quality of our *Copeland* *rating-by-ranking* result, we shall now compute a direct **sorting into 9-tiles** of the enrolment quality scores, without using any outranking digraph based ranking rule.